prinzdezibel/nixos-qemu-image/README.md

 ```
 I believe the reason is that QEMU somehow is not able to figure out where the dynamic linking loader is located that is needed in early bootstrap phase.
 I didn't have luck with specifiying QEMU's
 QEMU_LD_PREFIX environment variable either.
 The only thing that fixed the problem for me was to overlay the binfmt binary in the host's configuration.nix
-and load the emulated binaries through its dynamic linking loader:
+and load the emulated binaries through the correct bootstrap loader:

 ```
  nixpkgs.overlays = [